Go to Chapter 1

 Archiving : This work is copy written and should not be posted anywhere else without the writer's expressed permission.Feedback: Constructive criticisms or general remarks are greatly appreciated, so feel free to contact me at email@example.com

-Nydia was in a rush.
-Jo was due any minute to take her to dinner with Jo's family.
+Now she was being forced to make a decision.
+Jo was due any minute to take her to dinner with her family.

-The fact that Duncan and his wife would also be there only added to her nervousness.
-She knew how important all of these people were to Jo, and wanted to make sure everything went well.
+At this moment, Nydia had no idea why she had agreed to go.
+The fact that Duncan and his wife would also be there only added to her nerves.
+She knew how important all of these people were to Jo.
+Nydia didn't want to risk messing this up.
+It was too important, to both of them.

-What Nydia couldn't decipher were her feelings towards Jo.
-When they were together, her heart fluttered and she felt a burning desire to touch her.
-As for being apart, she felt an emptiness deep in her soul, even when it was for a short time.
-All she wanted was to be with her, to bask in the feelings Jo evoked in her.
+What Nydia was having the most trouble with was deciphering her feelings towards Jo.
+When they were together, her heart fluttered and she felt a burning desire to touch Jo and be touched by her.
+On the days they were apart she felt an emptiness deep in her soul.
+All she wanted was to be with Jo.
+To bask in the feelings Jo evoked in her.
 Was it love?
-Nydia didn't know the answer to that question, but she was afraid of admitting that's what she felt.
-Nydia only knew she had never felt these feelings before and she had no point of reference.
+Nydia didn't know the answer to that question.
+She didn't know if she ever could.
+Nydia had never felt love.
+Except for the time she spent with her mother, she had nothing to reference.
+Nydia only knew she had never felt such deep feelings before, and she would rather lose her life then feel it end.

 Glancing at the clock, Nydia realized she was almost out of time.
-She grabbed a pair of beige slacks and her green silk blouse that complimented her eyes.
-She was buttoning the last button when the doorbell rang.
+She grabbed a pair of beige slacks and the green silk blouse that complimented her eyes.
+Buttoning the last button, the doorbell rang.

 Nydia opened the door to find Jo standing on her doorstep.
-Nydia slowly ran her eyes over Jo.
-She looked beautiful.
-Jo was wearing a pair of tight black jeans and a blue cotton oxford shirt that was almost as deep in color as her eyes.
-She stood taller than usual thanks to the black cowboy boots she wore.
-The vision took Nydia's breathe away.
+She slowly ran her eyes over Jo deciding she looked beautiful.
+She was wearing a pair of tight black jeans and a blue cotton oxford shirt that was almost as deep in color as her eyes.
+Jo stood taller than usual thanks to the black cowboy boots she wore.
+For a moment, the vision took Nydia's breath away leaving her speechless.

-Nydia swallowed in an attempt to try and clear her dry mouth.
+Nydia swallowed to try and clear her dry mouth.
 “Uhm, no. It's just you look great.”

 “Well, you look beautiful so we're even.
 Though in truth, I think you're ahead.”